cstatus: error code with a message is all i need for errors in c

 $ ./test /nonexistent/

-error: http.NotFound: main.ReadFile: errno.ENOENT (no such file or directory): io.OpenForRead filename=/nonexistent/
+error: http.NotFound: test.ReadFile: errno.ENOENT (no such file or directory): io.OpenForRead filename=/nonexistent/

 $ ./test /root/.bash_history

-error: http.Forbidden: main.ReadFile: errno.EACCES (permission denied): io.OpenForRead filename=/root/.bash_history
+error: http.Forbidden: test.ReadFile: errno.EACCES (permission denied): io.OpenForRead filename=/root/.bash_history

 $ ./test /root/

-error: http.InternalServerError: main.ReadFile: errno.EISDIR (is a directory): io.ReadFromFile filename=/root/
+error: http.InternalServerError: test.ReadFile: errno.EISDIR (is a directory): io.ReadFromFile filename=/root/

 notice how simple the resource management is. main() consumes the status, it doesn't propagate it up. in order to free it, it only needs a single free() call. easy peasy!